kpunith8/Links-and-Tutorials/Java/Java-Tutorials.md

 			...continue the task
 		}
 	}

 	Thread thread = new Thread(task);
 	task.interrupt();
 	```

 #### Producer/Consumer Pattern

 - A producer produces values in buffer, a consumer consumes the values from the buffer.

 - The buffer can be full or empty.

-- Both producer and consumers runs in thier own Thread.
+- Both producer and consumers runs in their own Thread.

 - `wait()` and `notify()` methods are used to solve this problem